pjstevns/trytond_account_invoice_payment/README.txt

 Todo:

-- currently only supports matching out_credit_note and out_invoice,
-matching in_credit_note with in_invoice is a logical next step
 - currently only accepts invoices with amounts larger than the credit_note.
 Being able to refund multiple smaller invoices with one credit_note would be a nice to have.